 How to Declutter the Garage

 Similar to storage rooms, the garage tends to be a catch-all for items not yet ready to be thrown out or given away.
-Organizing the garage can help end the days of tripping over baseball bags and bikes when you get out of your car, and it can help prevent the clutter from building up in the first place.
+Add organizing the garage to your monthly decluttering checklist and help prevent clutter from building up in your garage in the first place.

 - Get rid of any old sports equipment, broken holiday decorations, and unused yard tools.
 Donate items that have been untouched or are in good shape.